SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Map SQL queries into parametrized circuits

-In this part, we describe the rewriting process of transforming monoidal categories from context-free grammar representations into pregroup grammar categories.
-Both categories are expressed as diagrams using DisCoPy.
-The fact that the transformation is functorial ensures that the produced pregroup grammar category is also monoidal.
-The following definitions are based on \cite{Lambek_1999}, and we assume that the reader is familiar with the definition of an ordered monoid \cite{Coecke_2013}.
+In this part, we describe the rewriting process of transforming the context-free grammar categories into pregroup grammar categories.
+We develop this transformation so that the mapping between the categories is a functor, defined in Def.~\ref{def:functor}.
+The fact that the transformation is functorial ensures that the produced pregroup grammar category is also monoidal and the semantics of the SQL queries are preserved \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021}.
+The following definitions are based on \cite{Lambek_1999}.
+The technical details of an ordered monoid \cite{Coecke_2013} are not introduced here for space reasons.

-\begin{definition}{\textbf{Pregroup.}} A pregroup $P$ is an ordered monoid where every element $a \in P$ has left $a^{l}$ and right $a^{r}$ adjoints which satisfy the following properties with respect to the ordering $\leq$ of $P$:
+\begin{definition}{\textbf{Pregroup.}} A pregroup $P$ is an ordered monoid where every element $a \in P$ has left $a^{l}$ and right $a^{r}$ parts (adjoints) which satisfy the following properties with respect to the ordering $\leq$ of $P$:

 \end{definition} Let $B$ be a set.
 The free pregroup $P_B$ generated by $B$ is the smallest (with respect to set inclusion) pregroup which includes $B$.
-The left and right adjoints are utilized in the implementation \cite{SQL2Circuits_Github}, which provides a concrete example of how we calculate with them.

 \begin{definition}{\textbf{Pregroup grammar.}} A pregroup grammar is a tuple $G = (B, \Sigma, \Delta, s)$, where the set $B$ is the finite set of basic types and the set $\Sigma$ is the finite set of the vocabulary.
 Let $P_B$ be the free pregroup generated by $B$.
 The set $\Delta \subset \Sigma \times P_B$ is a relation called the dictionary, and $s \in P_B$ is a designated sentence type.
 We require that $\Delta$ is finite.
 The sequence of words $w_1 \cdots w_n \in \Sigma^n$ is called \textit{grammatical} if for every $i = 1, \ldots, n$ there exists a tuple $(w_i, t_i) \in \Delta$ so that $t_1\cdots t_n \leq s$ in the pregoup $P_B$. \end{definition}